Krista-Pipho/genome_2024/README.md

 Raw results are present in the relevant subfolders of the analysis folder.
 Curated results relevant to this workflow's visualization code can be found within the results folder.

 The specific visualization RMD included in this workflow is designed to assess how two assemblies compare to eachother.
-This can productively be used to compare a new assembly to the previous standard in the field, to compare assemblies from different individuals or species, or to compare assembly conditions which you have customized by editing the HIFIasm command within the assembly.sh script.
-To use the visualization RMD, copy the entire sample folder from results on DCC into a working directory onto your local machiene from with the assembly_pipeline_summary.Rmd file.
+This can productively be used to compare a new assembly to the previous standard in the field, to compare assemblies from different individuals or species, or to compare assembly conditions which you have customized by editing the HiFiasm command within the assembly.sh script.
+To use the visualization RMD, copy the entire sample folder from results on DCC into a working directory on your local machiene.
+This working directory should also contain the assembly_pipeline_summary.Rmd file from this repository.
+The only change required should be updating sample names at the top of assembly_pipeline_summary.Rmd to macth the names of your results folders.

 # Resources